Care for underage, sick or injured animals who cannot immediately be adopted through our adoption program. Sign up for a foster class.

-We ask that you spend a minimum of 2 hours per day providing invaluable socialization
+We ask that you spend a minimum of two hours per day providing invaluable socialization and care for your kittens/puppies.

 A flexible schedule or varying schedule of household members is ideal for foster volunteering.
 That said, most SF SPCA foster volunteers do work full time and manage to care for their animals.
 We don’t recommend leaving foster animals unattended for more than 8-9 hours per day.